huggingface/blog/quanto-introduction.md

 )
 ```

-Check out this [notebook](https://colab.research.google.com/drive/16CXfVmtdQvciSh9BopZUDYcmXCDpvgrT?usp=sharing#scrollTo=IHbdLXAg53JL) for a complete tutorial on how to properly use quanto with transformers integration !
+Check out this [notebook](https://colab.research.google.com/drive/16CXfVmtdQvciSh9BopZUDYcmXCDpvgrT?usp=sharing#scrollTo=IHbdLXAg53JL) for a complete tutorial on how to properly use quanto with the transformers integration!

 ## Implementation details